Terrmel Sledge: Professional career

 On October 3, 2004, he recorded the final hit and RBI in Expos history when he drove in Jamey Carroll on an RBI single in a game against the New York Mets.

 Sledge moved with the team to Washington, D.C. the following season as the Expos relocated, and hit the first-ever home run for the Washington Nationals.
 He was traded to the Texas Rangers along with fellow outfielder Brad Wilkerson and Armando Galarraga for second baseman Alfonso Soriano on December 7, 2005.
 He was subsequently traded to the San Diego Padres in a six-player deal on January 6, 2006.

 On November 29, 2007, Sledge was granted permission by the Padres to sign with the Hokkaido Nippon-Ham Fighters of the Nippon Professional League.

 On December 17, 2009, Sledge signed a contract with Yokohama BayStars for the 2010 season.

 In October 2003, while training with the USA Olympic baseball team, Sledge became one of the first MLB players to test positive for performance-enhancing drugs.
 Sledge was not subject to discipline by MLB as the substance was not barred under league rules at the time.

 Coaching career

 Sledge retired after the 2012 season and spent 2015 as the assistant hitting coach for the Eugene Emeralds.
 In 2016, he was named hitting coach for the Tulsa Drillers of the AA Texas League.

 In late 2018, the Chicago Cubs hired Sledge as assistant hitting coach for the 2019 season.
 He took over the position held by Andy Haines, who was hired to be the Milwaukee Brewers' hitting coach.
 The organization did not tender Sledge a contract to return for the 2021 season.

+In 2023, he was named as the hitting coach for the Amarillo Sod Poodles the Double-A affiliate of the Arizona Diamondbacks.
+In 2025, he was promoted to be the assistant hitting coach for the Reno Aces the Diamondbacks Triple-A affiliate.